All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Carbohydrate personalization: CGM data reveals your individual glycemic response.
 Some people tolerate rice well and spike from oatmeal.
 Others are the opposite.
 Use your data to select carbohydrate sources that produce a post-meal glucose rise of less than 30 mg/dL above fasting.

 • Time-restricted eating: An 8-10 hour eating window aligns with circadian biology and can improve insulin sensitivity.
 Research from Satchin Panda's lab at the Salk Institute demonstrates that time-restricted feeding improves metabolic markers even without caloric reduction.
-This is not about skipping meals.
-It is about compressing your feeding window to match your circadian rhythm.
+This isn't about skipping meals.
+It's about compressing your feeding window to match your circadian rhythm.

 • Fiber target: 30-40 grams daily from diverse sources.
 Fiber feeds beneficial gut bacteria, slows glucose absorption, and increases satiety.
 Most adults consume less than 15 grams.